chriskonnertz/string-calc/README.md

 parser aka `Parser\Parser` to parse the tokens.
 It transforms the tokens to nodes of the syntax tree.
 These nodes have a semantic meaning, for example they are numbers or operators (take a look at the [Types of symbols](#Types-of-symbols) section for a full list of symbol types).
-Also they have a hierarchy, also known as the tree in the "syntax tree".
+Also they have a hierarchy, also known as the "tree" in the "syntax tree".
 Brackets in a term create a node in the syntax tree.
 Usage example: